How To Check The Traffic Conditions In Singapore

 This leads to massive traffic jam especially at 7-9am on the road entering Woodlands and after 6pm on the road heading Johor Bahru.

-Causeway and Tuas Second Link are both congested during weekends and festive seasons such as Chinese New Year, Christmas, Hari Raya and Deepavali because both Singaporeans and Malaysians are travelling over for vacations.
+Causeway and Tuas Second Link are both congested during weekends and festive seasons such as Chinese New Year, Good Friday, Hari Raya, Deepavali and Christmas because both Singaporeans and Malaysians are travelling over for vacations.

 If you wish to travel in these periods, do check the traffic conditions before getting on the road.